The Epoch Times: Other

-In 2010, the paper ran an interview with Canadian Conservative Member of Parliament Rob Anders wherein Anders alleged that the Chinese government used gifts and business deals in attempts to influence Canadian political decisions.
+In 2010, the newspaper ran an interview with Canadian Conservative Member of Parliament Rob Anders wherein Anders alleged that the Chinese government used gifts and business deals in attempts to influence Canadian political decisions.

 The Epoch Times published a web series with conservative commentator Larry Elder, a candidate in the 2021 recall election against California governor Gavin Newsom.

-The newspaper has been sued multiple times for copyright infringements; two class action suits have also been filed against it for misuse of personal information.
+Elder hosted "The Larry Elder Show" three times a week, covering Republican politics and other issues.